 I’m aware this will convince very few, but I really don’t think cycle touring is restricted to fair weather any more than road riding is.
 Wait for a clear, fine night; throw an extra-thick sleeping bag, a couple of woolly hats and a hip-flask of single malt into your panniers; then ride up to that excellent look-out point and bivvy out under the stars – better with company, of course.

 Above all, go forth and pedal in the knowledge that even if your water bottles do freeze solid, your toes go numb, and you make most of your descents on your backside rather than in the saddle, you’ll never be far away from a hot shower, a cup of tea and a massive slice of cake – which will all be that much more satisfying for the misery you endured while earning them.

 Anything I’ve missed?
-Add your best winter cycling tips in the comments!
+Add your best winter cycle touring and bikepacking tips in the comments!